tstackhouse/tstackhouse.github.io/_posts/2015-06-30-simple-tomato-soup.md

 Well, a couple Tuesdays ago I went to make dinner and lo my usual stash of a few cans of Campbell's was gone!
 I had forgotten to restock and was left with the possibility of no soup with our sandwiches.
-Necessity being what it is, I pulled out a few ingredents and hit pu the internet to build a quick recipe for my own homemade tomato soup, and this was the result.
-It's creamy buy not heavy, and distinctly tomato-y, and made right, it can even be vegan!
+Necessity being what it is, I pulled out a few ingredents and hit up the internet to build a quick recipe for my own homemade tomato soup, and this was the result.
+It's creamy buy not heavy, distinctly tomato-y, and made right, it can even be vegan!

 The first time I made this I didn't add any baking soda, and it was noticibly acidic, even after adding some sugar to attempt to balance the flavor a bit.
 The next time I used the baking soda and it brought it right in line.
-The amount can be varies to your taste.
+The amount can be varied to your taste.

 <!--more-->